 Other Risks of Spicy Food for Dogs

-But it’s not just the chili you need to worry about.
+It’s not just the chili you need to worry about.
 Most spicy foods contain onion and garlic, both of which are toxic to dogs and can be life threatening if not treated quickly at the vets.
 Onion contains a toxin that damages red blood cells, causing a potentially life-threatening anemia if not treated fast.

 Other ingredients in spicy food may not be directly unpleasant or toxic for your pup, but the veg and sauce could be very rich for them, and our dog’s digestive systems just aren’t able to process this kind of food in the same way we are.
 Spicy food is likely to give your pup an upset tummy, and it often causes vomiting and diarrhea, which — although not usually serious — can be very unpleasant for both you and your pet.
 An upset tummy could make your pup feel a rather rubbish for a few days, especially if they already suffer from a sensitive gut.